Causal inference for data-driven debugging and decision making in cloud computing: Problem 1 -- models for control and debugging -- and our approach

-We start with the problem statement (Section \ref{sec::deb_prob}), followed by our approach (Section \ref{sec::deb_approach}).
-Then we discuss advantages of our approach over previous ones (Section \ref{sec::deb_disc}).
-Note that an example of part of our approach applied to a specific system will be given in Section \ref{sec::deb_experiment}.
+We start with the problem statement (Section \ref{debugging:sec:deb_prob}), followed by our approach (Section \ref{debugging:sec:deb_approach}).
+Then we illustrate our approach in detail based on several toy scenarios and discuss advantages over previous work (Section \ref{debugging:sec:deb_disc}).